 BURTON and Brighton and Hove Albion have more in common than you’d think, and it’s not just the name Albion: Peter Taylor walked out on both clubs to work with his old pal Brian Clough.

-Fascinating then that Clough’s son Nigel has recently declined to walk away from the Brewers when given the opportunity to go to manage Nottingham Forest.
+Fascinating then that Clough’s son Nigel declined to walk away from the Brewers when given the opportunity to go to manage Nottingham Forest.

 Forest was goalkeeper Taylor’s first club as a player, joining them during the Second World War.
 During a 10-year spell (1945-1955) at Coventry City (he played 86 games but was mainly the reserve ‘keeper) he built the foundations for his future career by learning from manager Harry Storer.